1870 French constitutional referendum

 A constitutional referendum was held in France on 8 May 1870.
 Voters were asked whether they approved of the liberal reforms made to the constitution since 1860 and passed by the Sénatus-consulte on 20 April 1870.
-The changes were approved by 82.7% of voters with an 81.3% turnout.
+The changes were approved by 83% of voters with an 81% turnout.
 However, France's defeat in the Franco-Prussian War caused the Empire to be abolished later that year.
 Although this was the ninth constitutional referendum in French history, it was the first to have more than 8% oppose the motion; four of the previous seven had officially gained 99% approval.

+All French men over the age of 21 were entitled to vote in a commune in which they had resided for six months.
+Algerians and Kanaks had no right to vote.
+The vote was secret with the exception of those serving in the military.
+However, the authorities only printed yes ballots - voters had to supply their own ballots with no.